LargeNFT/large-nft/README.md

 * Customize smart contract or deploy the default low-gas contract.
     * Based on [ERC721A](https://github.com/chiru-labs/ERC721A)

+---

 # Large Reader
 Generate a search-engine friendly static website for an NFT collection.
 It is also a full-featured PWA (Progressive Web App) with a native look and feel on modern devices.

-* Users do not need a web3 browser to read the collection.
+* Users do NOT need a web3 browser to read the collection.
+* Users do NOT need a web3 browser to view transaction data.
-* Users do need a web3 browser to mint and interact with NFTs.
+* Users DO need a web3 browser to mint and interact with NFTs.

-Easily read and enjoy content in a familiar interface.

 ### Offline-first.
 * Easily distributed on any static webhost.
-* Simple and customizable HTML/CSS/javascript.
 * Wrap with Cordova to distribute to app stores.
+* *Actual offline functionality via service worker will be available in a future release.

 ### Free and open source.
 Fork and customize.
+* No lock-in.
+Use whatever tools you prefer.
-* Publish a collection to a public or private repo.
+* Publish to a public or private repo.
-* Includes a full database backup and all associated media.

-### Data lives in browser storage on the user's device.
-* Full-text search of collection contents.
-* Fork collections directly from the generated **Large Reader** app.
-* This means your community can copy the Large Reader and make their own custom versions easily.
-* Easy to build on.
-Sync your data with commercial scale CouchDB instances.

 ### Mint NFTs.
 * Minting starts at token #1 and increments.
 * Stories are minted in the order they are told.

-### Generate Large Reader without deploying a smart contract.
+### Optional smart contract.
 * It's not required to deploy a contract if you do not want to mint NFTs.

 The following commands are to be used in the forked repository that you publish from the Large Admin.
 After pushing the content to your git provider, clone the repo and run the following commands.

-## Install
+### Install
 ```console
 npm install
 ```

-## Config
+### Config
 Configuration for the generation and sync processes are stored in large-config.json.

 ### Example